 - What you want the person told about the emergency.

-- Name, address and telephone number and relationship of person you wish the welfare and whereabouts subject to call after the emergency family message is relayed. to him or her by the U.S. embassy or consulate.
+- Name, address, telephone number, and relationship of person you wish the welfare and whereabouts subject to call after the emergency family message is relayed to him or her by the U.S. embassy or consulate.

 - Using the information you provide to try to locate the person.